clavilho/clavilho/README.md

 My name is João Vitor Clavilho dos Santos from Brazil ( 🇧🇷 ).
-I've been studing information systems  since 2018.
-I'm passionate about programming.
+I graduated in information systems in 2022.
+I have been working as a Back-end developer since 2021.

 In my free time I like to play online Games (🎮), to watch movies (🎞️) and series (📺), to read books (📚), to listen to music (🎵).

-:blue_heart: Techs: TypeScript, JavaScript, Java, HTML/CSS, Angular, C#, .Net...
+:blue_heart: Techs: TypeScript, JavaScript, Angular, .Net...

 Would you like to find me?